GENERAL QUESTIONS

 Private money loans are often asset-backed, meaning they are secured by valuable assets like real estate, which serves as collateral.
 In the event that the borrower defaults on the loan, the lender can take possession of the collateral to recover their investment.
 Private money loans are generally short-term in nature, typically ranging from a few months to a few years.
 This makes them suitable for real estate investors, house flippers, or businesses in need of quick financing for projects.
 Private money lenders typically charge higher interest rates compared to traditional lenders.
 This higher interest compensates for the increased risk associated with these loans and serves as a financial incentive for private investors.
 Private money lending often provides a faster approval and funding process compared to conventional banks or mortgage lenders.
 This speed is beneficial for borrowers who require immediate capital.
 Private money lending allows for greater flexibility in loan terms, such as repayment schedules and interest rates.
 Borrowers and lenders can negotiate terms that suit their specific needs.

 Private money lending plays a crucial role in various sectors, especially in real estate investing.
-Investors use these loans for property acquisitions, renovations, or when conventional financing is not readily available due to credit issues or property condition.
+Investors use these loans for property acquisitions, renovations, or when conventional financing is not readily available due to credit issues or property conditions.

 Wisco generally places loans for less than a one year term.
 It is dependent on the loan, but 6-12 months is a good rule of thumb for a range.